McNeeley leads UConn against Seton Hall after 38-point game

 Newark, New Jersey; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: UConn visits Seton Hall after Liam McNeeley scored 38 points in UConn’s 70-66 win over the Creighton Bluejays.
+BOTTOM LINE: UConn plays Seton Hall after Liam McNeeley scored 38 points in UConn’s 70-66 victory against the Creighton Bluejays.

-The Pirates are 4-8 in home games.
-Seton Hall is 2-10 in games decided by 10 points or more.

 The Huskies are 9-4 in Big East play.
-UConn ranks seventh in the Big East with 32.3 rebounds per game led by Tarris Reed, Jr. averaging 7.0.
+UConn ranks sixth in the Big East with 9.2 offensive rebounds per game led by Tarris Reed, Jr. averaging 2.5.

-The Pirates and Huskies face off Saturday for the first time in Big East play this season.
+The Pirates and Huskies match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Dylan Addae-Wusu is averaging 9.8 points and 1.9 steals for the Pirates.
-Isaiah Coleman is averaging 14.2 points and 5.1 rebounds while shooting 35.0% over the past 10 games.
+TOP PERFORMERS: Isaiah Coleman is shooting 39.1% and averaging 14.9 points for the Pirates.
+Scotty Middleton is averaging 0.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Pirates: 1-9, averaging 63.5 points, 26.0 rebounds, 10.7 assists, 9.1 steals and 3.2 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 77.4 points per game.